 Power Consumption and Thermals

 The performance gains come with a notable increase in power demands.
-AMD has raised the TDP for the 9950X3D2 to 200 W, compared to 170 W for the standard 9950X3D and 9900X3D.
+AMD has raised the TDP for the 9950X3D2 to 200 W, compared to 170 W for the standard 9950X3D.
 The Maximum Package Power (PPT) limit is set at 250 W, providing headroom for sustained heavy loads.

-Under full load, such as in Cinebench 2024, the 9950X3D2 can consume over 240 W. This high power draw results in elevated temperatures:
+Under full load in Cinebench 2024, the 9950X3D2 can consume over 240 W. This high power draw results in elevated temperatures that require serious attention:

 - Peak Temperature: The CPU reached 94°C during sustained workloads.

-- Thermal Management: The cores frequently bounced off their thermal limits, indicating that a robust cooling solution is mandatory for this chip.
+- Thermal Management: Cores frequently hit thermal limits, meaning a robust cooling solution is mandatory.